niemandssh/stash-reforged/IMPROVEMENTS.md

 - [x] Setting for redirect to /scenes from main page if it is turned on
 - [x] Undo/redo for tags field (you can type Ctrl+Z for return accidentally deleted tag)
 - [x] Collapse for scene description in Scene Details tab
+- [x] Normalize tag names on scrapping ("e-girl" becomes "e girl") - resolves scrape problems with XVideos tags (a lot of tags with hyphens)

 ### TODO
 - [ ] Add info about status of handled videos for global recount suggested scenes task